 Kenny Lustig (Adam Sandler) is a proud father.
-His daughter is getting married, and he will stop at nothing to provide her with a great wedding.
-Unfortunately, he does not have the funds to provide a dream wedding for his daughter, or to accommodate for his visiting family, as well as the visiting family of the groom.
-Nonetheless, this is his last chance to provide for his daughter before she becomes a married woman, so he will do whatever it takes to make this wedding happen.
+His daughter is getting married, and he will stop at nothing to give her a great wedding.
+Unfortunately, he does not have the funds to provide a dream wedding for his daughter, nor does he have the funds to adequately accommodate his visiting family, and the visiting family of the groom.
+Nonetheless, this is his last chance to provide for his daughter before she becomes a married woman, and he will do whatever it takes to make this wedding happen for her.

 Kirby Cordice (Chris Rock) is a very wealthy and successful surgeon.
 His son is marrying Kenny Lustig’s daughter, and he is traveling to join everyone for the wedding.
 However, after his divorce, he is not exactly on great terms with his ex-wife or his family.
-He wants his son to have a good wedding, and is disappointed when he arrives to see Kenny’s plans.
-While he has more than enough money to pay for a better wedding and a better hotel for himself, Kenny is determined to take care of everything on his own.
-Unfortunately, things start to fall apart and, in the chaos, providing his daughter with a great wedding may prove to be an impossible task.
+He wants his son to have a good wedding, and he is disappointed when he arrives to see Kenny’s plans.
+While he has more than enough money to pay for a better wedding and for a better hotel for himself, Kenny is determined to take care of everything on his own.

 The Pros & Cons